How I was wrong

 Cost: Free, as in zero dollars.

-And when we did get to visit, we set aside some sacred time alone with each grandkid, the gift of undivided attention, the gift of letting them know how really and truly important they are to us.
+And when we did get to visit, we set aside some sacred time alone with each grandkid, the gift of letting them know how really and truly important they are to us.

 And we tried to plan some simple, memory-making ventures with the grands in mind.